-Second, the Exchange proposes to add the definition of "Extraordinary Market Activity" to Rule 2622,14 which would represent a modified version of the term defined in the Amended Nasdaq UTP Plan, Section X.A.1.15 Specifically, the Exchange proposes to remove the concept of a "market-wide basis" from the Amended Nasdaq UTP Plan's definition of Extraordinary Market Activity for purposes of the Exchange's Rules because the term "Extraordinary Market Activity" would only be used in the Exchange's Rules as a basis for the Exchange to initiate an Operational Halt, which would only occur on the market declaring the halt (i.e., the Exchange).
-16 The current rule does not include a definition for Extraordinary Market Activity.
+Second, the Exchange proposes to add the definition of "Extraordinary Market Activity" to Rule 11.22,16 which would represent a modified version of the term defined in the Amended Nasdaq UTP Plan, Section X.A.1.17 Specifically, the Exchange proposes to remove the concept of a "market-wide basis" from the Amended Nasdaq UTP Plan's definition of Extraordinary Market Activity for purposes of the Exchange's Rules because the term "Extraordinary Market Activity" would only be used in the Exchange's Rules as a basis for the Exchange to initiate an Operational Halt, which would only occur on the market declaring the halt (i.e., the Exchange).
+18 The current rule does not include a definition for Extraordinary Market Activity.
 The third set of new proposed definitions would be specific to events involving the SIP.
 While the Exchange recognizes that many events involving the SIP would also meet the definition of "Extraordinary Market Activity" (as defined in the Amended Nasdaq UTP Plan), the Exchange believes that the critical role of the SIPs in market infrastructure factors in favor of additional guidance on how such events will be handled.
-The definitions of "SIP Halt Resume Time" and "SIP Halt" are intended to provide additional guidance national securities exchange on which an Eligible Security is listed.
-If an Eligible Security is listed on more than one national securities exchange, Primary Listing Market means the exchange on which the security has been listed the longest."
+The definitions of "SIP Halt Resume Time" and "SIP Halt" are intended to provide additional guidance to address this subset of potential market issues.19 In addition, the Exchange is proposing to define terms related to SIP governance needed in order to understand these definitions: